Cassoulet, Confit and Exploding SausagesJanuary 14, 2011 at 12:58 am | Posted in Daring Cooks, Dinner, Lunch, Pork, Poultry, Soups/Stews | 62 Comments

 1 garlic clove

-1.Rub the duck legs fairly generously with sea salt, place in the shallow dish, cover with plastic and refrigerate overnight.
+1.Rub the duck or chicken legs fairly generously with sea salt.
+Place in the shallow dish, cover with plastic and refrigerate overnight.
 At all times, keep your work area clean and your ingredients free of contamination – meaning don’t allow any other food, like bread crumbs or scraps, to get into your duck, duck fat or confit, as they will make an otherwise nearly non-perishable preparation suddenly perishable.

 1.Preheat the oven to moderately hot 375ºF/190ºC/gas mark 5.